 Please note that not all databases are included and indexed in EAGLEsearch.
 For a list of those databases not included see the page Databases Excluded in EAGLEsearch.

-Each item on the results page will provide a title, author (if available), publication name, date, volume and issue (if available), partial abstract, content type and location.
-To view additional information about the item, hover over thelink.
+Each item on the results page will provide a title, author (if available), publication name, date, volume and issue (if available), partial abstract (if available), content type and location.
+To view additional information about the item, click on or hover over thelink.

 Searching for articles in EAGLEsearch will limit your search results to the following types: